jagipson/prowlgo/README.md

 		}

  1. Congratulations your first prowl message was just delivered to your device.
  1. Make sure everything is working by running the tests.
-The tests require a API key and a provider key which you already created in the first step.
-Now copy the file prowlgo/setup_to_test.go.sample to setup_the_test.go
+The tests require an API key and a provider key which you already created in the first step.
+Now create your private `setup_the_test.gp` file which will contain constants holding your keys so that they become accesible to the test program.

-		cd prowlgo
+		cd $prowlgo_dir
 		cp setup_the_test.go.sample setup_the_test.go

- 1. open setup_the_test.go with an editor and replace the dummy keys with the keys you created at prowlapp.com
+ 1. Open `setup_the_test.go` with an editor and replace the dummy keys with the keys you created at prowlapp.com then save `setup_the_test.go`.
+This file name is listet in `.gitignore`.
+It will not get published accidentally.
- 1. save prowlgo/setup_the_test.go
- 1. thenrun `go test` in the prowl directory.
+ 1. Then run `go test` in the prowl directory.
 All tests should be passed.

 ## Documentation